florianschanda/miss_hit/LEXING_ISSUES.md

-# Lexing horrors of MATLAB
+# Lexing issues of MATLAB

 Lexing of MATLAB looks easy enough at first, but there are many language feature that make a traditional approach (Dragon style